MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/use-app-catalog.md

 - BSA160
 - MET150
 ms.assetid: 0b6ab336-8b83-423f-a06b-bcc52861cba0
-description: "Learn how SharePoint admins can use the App Catalog to distribute or deploy (install) custom business apps and third-party apps."
+description: "Learn how to create and use the App Catalog to manage custom business apps and apps from the SharePoint Store."
 ---

-# Use the App Catalog to make custom business apps available for your SharePoint environment
+# Manage apps using the App Catalog

-As a SharePoint or global admin in Microsoft 365, you can create an App Catalog to make internally developed custom apps available for users to add when they browse apps under **From my organization** on the My apps page.
-Site owners can then add these apps to customize sites with specific functionality or to display information.
+As a SharePoint or global admin in Microsoft 365, you can create and use the App Catalog to manage custom apps and apps from the SharePoint Store.

-After the App Catalog has been created, you can use it to upload any custom apps that your organization has developed.
-Uploading custom apps isn't much more complicated than uploading a document to a library and setting some properties.
-You can use the App Catalog to do things like add custom or third-party apps on sites for users (also called app deployment).
-You can also manage app requests from users.

 For more information about your options for developing custom apps for SharePoint, see: [Overview of the SharePoint Framework](/sharepoint/dev/spfx/sharepoint-framework-overview) and [SharePoint add-ins](/sharepoint/dev/sp-add-ins/sharepoint-add-ins).

-## Step 1: Create the App Catalog
+## Create the App Catalog
 <a name="__toc347303048"> </a>

 The first step is to create the App Catalog if it hasn't already been created.